hvanness/frameworkv3/README.md

 1. Compile bundle.js (and other assets) to /public/static/:
  `npm run build`

-2. Host the public/ directory:
-- drag it into netlify or
+2. Host the public/ directory (eg. drag it into netlify or `surge .`)
-- `surge .`